HC dismisses plea to derecognise YSR Congress Party | Law-Order

 - India

-The Delhi High Court on Friday dismissed a plea by the Anna YSR Congress seeking derecognition of the YSR Congress Party for using the ''YSR'' acronym.
+The Delhi High Court on Friday dismissed Anna YSR Congress Party's plea seeking derecognition of YSR Congress Party for using the abbreviation 'YSR'.

+Justice Prateek Jalan said that when Anna YSR Congress party was seeking registration as a political entity it was well aware that YSR Congress Party was already registered and used the acronym 'YSR'.

+''At the time when the petitioner sought registration as a political party with the name Anna YSR Congress Party, it was well aware that Respondent No. 2 (YSR Congress Party) was already registered as political party and uses an abbreviation which includes the term 'YSR'.

 The Anna YSR had contended that the YS Jagan Mohan Reddy-led party was registered in the name of Yuvajana Sramika Rythu Congress Party and alleged that it is illegally using the letterheads with the acronym of YSR Congress Party.